 Acute management of nephrolithiasis in children

-Acute management, imaging, and prognosis of urinary tract infections in infants and children older than one month
+Urinary tract infections in infants and children older than one month: Acute management, imaging, and prognosis

 Clinical features and diagnosis of nephrolithiasis in children

-Clinical features and diagnosis of urinary tract infections in infants and children older than one month
+Urinary tract infections in infants and children older than one month: Clinical features and diagnosis

 Evaluation of dysuria in children and adolescents